DirtyHairy/r77-firmware-ng/README.md

 ## SSH

 In developer mode, the device is accessible via SSH.
 Both SCP and SFTP work, so the filesystem can be mounted remotely via sshfs.
-The `root` account is set up for SSH, the password is `whyNotFrye`.
+The `root` account is set up for SSH, and the default password is `whyNotFrye`.
+It can be changed by adding a `PASSWORD="..."` line to `/sys/settings` on the SD card (see above).

 The SSH host key is stored by the firmware in the `sys` directory on the SD card.
 If no key is found, a new key is generated on boot.
 This can take about half a minute,